 The statement is required to include particulars of: (1) any interest of the members of the committee of management in the amalgamation or transfer; and(2) any compensation or other consideration proposed to be paid to committee members or other officers of the society and to the officers of every other society or person participating in the amalgamation or transfer.Under section 92 of the Friendly Societies Act 1992, any compensation must be approved by a special resolution,

-The PRA Rulebook requires9firms to which this section applies to cause an investigation to be made at least yearly by the actuary or actuaries appointed to perform the actuarial function, and to report on the result of that investigation.
-The firm is responsible for the methods and assumptions used to determine the liabilities attributable to its long-term insurance business.
-The obligation on friendly societies to obtain a report from the 'appropriate actuary' under section 87
+IPRU(INS) 9.4R and IPRU(FSOC) 5.1R require firms to which this section applies to cause an investigation to be made at least yearly by the actuary or actuaries appointed to perform the actuarial function, and to report on the result of that investigation.
+INSPRU 1.34 requires realistic basis life firms to calculate the with-profits insurance component as part of their capital resources requirements.
+The firm is responsible for the methods and assumptions used to determine the

 Some of the distinguishing features of notices given under enactments other than the Act are as follows: (1) Building Societies Act 1986, section 36A: There is no right to refer a decision to issue a prohibition order under section 36A to the Tribunal.
 Accordingly, a decision notice under section 36A(5A) is not required to give an indication of whether any such right exists.
 A decision notice under section 36A(5A) may only relate to the issue of a prohibition order under section